justinjaywang/taiwanese-foods/_foods/c.md

 position: 20
 ---

-Cōng yóu bǐng (*cong you bing* or *scallion pancakes*) are a savory, unleavened flatbread folded with oil and minced scallions (green onions).
+*Cōng yóu bǐng* (cong you bing or scallion pancakes) are a savory, unleavened flatbread folded with oil and minced scallions.
 Cong you bing are typically shallow fried or grilled and served as both a street food and restaurant dish.
-In Taiwan, variaions include dàn bǐng (*egg pancakes*, commonly eaten for breakfast) and niúròu juǎnbǐng (*beef rolls*).
+In Taiwan, variations include *dàn bǐng* (egg pancakes) and *niúròu juǎnbǐng* (beef rolls).